 This is a great-tasting bread with so many possibilities.
 I like to just eat it with butter, but it’s also great with grilled chicken breast and melted provolone.
 It would also be great with some cranberry sauce and leftover turkey breast.
 Recipe by The Not-so-Modern Housewife

 The green goodness of zucchini, an itch for sweet blueberry muffins, and the joy of sourdough went out on a date last night after putting the kids to bed.
 This is the awesomeness that was born of their rendezvous.
 Recipe by They’re Not Our Goats

 I can pretty much confirm that sourdough pancakes are the closest I will ever come to heaven until God calls me home, baby!
 They are seriously that good.
 Recipe by The Easy Homestead

-My new favorite way to use sourdough starter is by making english muffins.
+My new favorite way to use sourdough starters is by making English muffins.
 Enjoy them while they’re hot!
 Honestly, one of the most delicious things I’ve had recently.
 You will NOT be disappointed.
 Recipe by Five Little Homesteaders

 No Knead Pizza